-Click on the links below to view a slideshow of each exhibit
+The links below lead to a slideshow of each exhibit.

 With all the talk about the importance of recycling today, sometimes we forget about how people used to recycle such things as glass bottles in the not so distant past.
 Do you remember when milk was delivered in glass bottles and how we would leave the empties out on our front porches for the milkman to pick up to be sterilized and refilled?
 Likewise, soda bottles were also recycled, cleaned and refilled.
 The NHERC Heritage Center has an impressive collection of over five hundred antique bottles and most of these are from the Antone Gomes, Jr. collection.